 Keep the Kitchen, Ditch the Home Gym

 Keep in mind, that while home sizes in the US have expanded dramatically over the past fifty years, family sizes have considerably shrunk.
 This offers insight into how little we actually utilizing that extra square footage to our benefit.
 Homes with extra rooms, such as a second “holiday” dining room, or a home gym crammed into a spare bedroom, are practically never used.
-If this sounds familiar, consider reimaging how you could update those spaces to bring them into the current moment of your lifestyle needs.
-Consider splitting one of your spare bedrooms into a home office that utilizes glass wall dividers so that half of the room is for productivity, while the other half is for working out.
+If this sounds familiar, consider reimagining how you could update those spaces to bring them into the current moment of your lifestyle needs.
+Consider splitting one of your spare bedrooms into a home office that utilizes opens in a new windowglass wall dividers so that half of the room is for productivity, while the other half is for working out.
 It is rare that you would need a fully stocked home gym.
 Likely, if a gym is a necessity for you, you’d want a treadmill, a yoga mat station, some smaller sized weights, and perhaps an elliptical machine.
 That can all easily fit into one half of a normal-sized bedroom.
 The other half would get to enjoy a light-filled home office.
 Again, frosted glass office walls are a spatial solution to visually separate two distinct spaces, while affording you all the concentration you need for a productive WFH day.

 Extra Dining Room

 This excessive two-dining-room space taking design is a spatial dilemma for most modern-day homes.
 I’m not quite sure why so many architects chose to build an extra dining room only to be used on special occasions (roughly four times per year), but they did, so now the task is to figure out what to do with this very un-used, least-loved room in the house.
 Being apart from most main foot traffic, these spare dining rooms make for the perfect home theater, children’s play area, or art studio.
 Being most unaffected by other members of the house, these rooms afford you a sense of spatial retreat from the chaos and disruption of other populated common areas.
 Use this space as a meditation room or a place to unwind with a novel and a glass of red after a long day of work.
-For enhanced privacy, consider installing interior sliding doors with Frosted Glass Panels that offer a wonderful barrier between your little retreat and the rest of the home.
+For enhanced privacy, consider installing interior opens in a new windowsliding doors with frosted glass panels that offer a wonderful barrier between your little retreat and the rest of the home.